owencramer/Battleship/README.md

 # How to play:
 - The game will ask player 1 on where to place each ship.
 The first one will be the Carrier (5 dots).
 It will ask for an input (x, y).
 An example placement would be: `2 1 2 5`.
 These are the start point and endpoint (in this case, the carrier is vertical on the board). `2 1` is the start point and `2 5` is the end point.
 The points is very similar to a coordinate plane in your math class.
 - Do this with the rest of the ships.
 All ships can be setup horizontally or vertially.
 The number of dots vary in ships.
-- Repeat this for player too also.
+- Repeat this for player 2 also.